tagipedia/tagipedia/README.md

         Bundle bundle = getIntent().getExtras();
         Topic topic = (Topic) bundle.getSerializable("topic");
         System.out.println("Topic " + topic);
+        // you can show ad with its assigned template TUtils.showAdDialog(this,topic);
         // you can use topic getters to display it in view }